balena-labs-research/python-wifi-connect/README.md

 By default the Wi-Fi network interface is auto-detected.
 If you need to specify a network interface, you can do so using this endpoint.

-To set back to auto-detection, pass `false` as the value.
+To set back to auto-detection, pass `auto` as the value.

-Changing the setting will only last until the next restart of the container, when it will resort back to the default setting set by the environment variable in the container.
+Changing the setting will only last until the next restart of the container, when it will resort back to the default setting set by the environment variable in the container or `auto` if there is no environment variable in the container.

 #### POST
 ````